 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

-Keep your medicine in the foil pouch until you are ready to use it.
-After opening the foil pouch, store it in a dry place and protect from moisture and light.
-Once a tablet is removed, slide the blister card back into its plastic case.
-Throw away any unused tablets 30 days after opening the foil pouch.
+Keep your medicine in the blister pack until you are ready to use it.
+After opening the blister pack, store it in a dry place and protect from moisture and light.
+Once a tablet is removed, slide the blister card back into its folded card.

 Precautions While Using Liptruzet